First-Aid 101: Animal Scratches and Bites

 How to Take Care of Animal Scratches and Bites

 Because you never know the health or conditions of the animal that cuts or scratches you, even if it is your own pet, you want to have a medical professional address your wounds.
 Different animals are prone to carry more threatening diseases, bacteria or infection than others.
-Getting a bite or cut from any animal can be cause for alarm and painful.
-If you cannot make it immediately to a licensed physician, you need to address the injury yourself.

-If you are injured with an animal bite or scratch, you would better off being transported to the hospital by a friend or relative.
+If you are injured with an animal bite or scratch, you may be better off being transported to the hospital by a friend or relative.
 If the wound feels especially painful or is bleeding profusely, call for an ambulance.
 The emergency medical respondents will be able to initiate first-aid on the way to the hospital.

 If you choose to take care of the wound on your own, follow up with a doctor regarding possible medications needed and dealing with possible rabies.